wombleton/gitlaw-nz/acts/W/Wildlife Act 1953.md

     Section 72(2B): inserted, on 6 December 1983, by section 14(2) of the Wildlife Amendment Act 1983 (1983 No 48).

-    Section 72(3A): inserted, on 2 September 1996, by [section 2][252] of the Wildlife Amendment Act (No 2) 1996 (1996 No 151).
+    Section 72(3A): inserted, on 2 September 1996, by [section 2][253] of the Wildlife Amendment Act (No 2) 1996 (1996 No 151).

-    Section 72(3B): inserted, on 2 September 1996, by [section 2][252] of the Wildlife Amendment Act (No 2) 1996 (1996 No 151).
+    Section 72(3B): replaced, on 5 August 2013, by [section 77(3)][254] of the Legislation Act 2012 (2012 No 119).

-    Section 72(4): repealed, on 10 April 1990, by [section 86(b)][251] of the Conservation Law Reform Act 1990 (1990 No 31).
+    Section 72(4): repealed, on 10 April 1990, by [section 86(b)][252] of the Conservation Law Reform Act 1990 (1990 No 31).

-    Section 72(5): repealed, on 19 December 1989, by [section 11][253] of the Regulations (Disallowance) Act 1989 (1989 No 143).
+    Section 72(5): repealed, on 19 December 1989, by [section 11][255] of the Regulations (Disallowance) Act 1989 (1989 No 143).

 ##### 73 Repeals, savings, and consequential amendments

 *   (1) The enactments specified in [Schedule 10][148] are hereby repealed.

-    (2) Without limiting the provisions of the [Interpretation Act 1999][254], it is hereby declared that the repeal of any provision by this Act shall not affect any document made or any thing whatsoever done under the provision so repealed or under any corresponding former provision, and every such document or thing, so far as it is subsisting or in force at the time of the repeal and could have been made or done under this Act, shall continue and have effect as if it had been made or done under the corresponding provision of this Act and as if that provision had been in force when the document was made or the thing was done:
+    (2) Without limiting the provisions of the [Interpretation Act 1999][256], it is hereby declared that the repeal of any provision by this Act shall not affect any document made or any thing whatsoever done under the provision so repealed or under any corresponding former provision, and every such document or thing, so far as it is subsisting or in force at the time of the repeal and could have been made or done under this Act, shall continue and have effect as if it had been made or done under the corresponding provision of this Act and as if that provision had been in force when the document was made or the thing was done:

     provided that all warrants under section 3 or section 4 of the Animals Protection and Game Act 1921--22 shall be deemed to be revoked as from the commencement of this Act.